qbradq/sharduo/README.md

 ### Current Defects ###
 * Stair behavior for East-to-West marble stair is wrong, see throne room
 * Some items are immoveable that should not be, see LargeCrate
+* Using the Help gem button causes the client to crash from the test GUMP

 ### Required Features and Tasks ###
 * Do not leak child objects on Remove()